japanninja74/OS_emness_sha256/README.md

 ### The Programmer's Model

-If programming in a bare metal environment, the accelerator must be used through the following memory-mapped registers: CSR is the control & status register, WXX are used to store the 512-bit block, while HX registers store the computed digest.
+If programming in a bare metal environment, the accelerator must be used through the following memory-mapped registers: CSR is the control & status register, WXX registers are used to store the 512-bit block, while HX registers store the computed digest.

 | Register Name | Bit Field and Description          |
 |---------------|------------------------------------|